MicrosoftLearning/AI-102-AIEngineer/Instructions/16-image-classification.md

 To train an image classification model, you need to create a Custom Vision project based on your training resource.
 To do this, you'll use the Custom Vision portal.

-1. View the training images in the **image-classification/training-images** folder where you cloned the AI-102 repository.
+1. In Visual Studio Code, view the training images in the **16-image-classification/training-images** folder where you cloned the repository.
 This folder contains subfolders of apple, banana, and orange images.
 2. In a new browser tab, open the Custom Vision portal at [https://customvision.ai](https://customvision.ai).
 If prompted, sign in using the Microsoft account associated with your Azure subscription and agree to the terms of service.
 3. In the Custom Vision portal, create a new project with the following settings:
     - **Name**: Classify Fruit